-- To remove barriers and coordinate strategies on regional, national, but also cross-regional level in order to create a common vision and to support relevant stakeholders in the establishment of the collaboration on the cross-sectoral level - To encourage initiatives towards the inclusion of the sector strategies into statutes, laws etc. to secure development of the funding schemes but also education and training programmes on cross-sectoral projects
+- To remove barriers and coordinate strategies on regional, national, but also cross-regional level in order to create a common vision and to support relevant stakeholders in the establishment of the collaboration on the cross-sectoral level - To encourage initiatives towards the inclusion of the sector strategies into statutes, laws etc. to secure development of the funding schemes but also education and training programmes on cross-sectoral projects sectors Furniture Doors and windows 15% 62% Pulp, paper and printing 15% Forest and wood biomass Forestry and logging 23% Woodworking 38% Machinery (Forestry and 38% Woodworking) Other

-Fig. 2: The Highest Activity in Implementing of Innovations According to Sub-
+Fig. 2: The Highest Activity in Implementing of Innovations According to Subsectors